harmony-one/one-names.migration-scripts/README.md

-# ENS Migration scripts
+# One Names Migration scripts

-This repository contains Truffle migrations that deploy the new ENS registry and related contracts.
+This repository contains Truffle migrations that deploy the new ONE-ENS registry and related contracts.
 They are designed to function on both local test networks, as well as all the public networks (testnets and mainnet).

 ## Usage